India, Russia seal $6.9b missile system deal

-NEW DELHI - India and Russia have concluded a contract for US$5 billion (S$6.9 billion) worth of missile systems during Russian President Vladimir Putin's visit to India, amid the threat of United States sanctions against India.
+India and Russia have concluded a contract for US$5 billion (S$6.9 billion) worth of missile systems during Russian President Vladimir Putin's visit to India, amid the threat of US sanctions against India.

 Under the deal, India will purchase five S-400 Triumf anti-aircraft weapons systems from Russia.